kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 Sending Transactional Emails
 ============================

-The aim of this use case is to send a welcome mail to all newly-registered contacts.
+The aim of this use case is to send a welcome email to all newly-registered contacts.
-To trigger a welcome mail, we use an external event which contains information about the intended recipient.
+To trigger a welcome email, we use an external event which contains information about the intended recipient.

 The steps of this use case will be as follows:

-1. A new contact registers on your website and you want to add them to your Suite database as well.
+1. Add a new contact to your Suite database
 2. Send a welcome mail to the contact via an external event in the Suite
 3. Check the results

 This use case will be presented in varying degrees of complexity:

+**Basic Scenario**:

 * using the email address as key

+**Advanced Scenario**:

 * using the external ID as key
 * customizing the email with data from the external event

 Basic Scenario: Using the Email Address as Key
 ----------------------------------------------

-The simplest way to send a welcome mail is to use the default value for the “where to?” parameter, which is the contact’s email address.
+The simplest way to send a welcome email is to use the default value for the “where to?” parameter, which is the contact’s email address.

 Preparation
 ^^^^^^^^^^^
 **Preconditions**:

-To perform these preparatory steps, you will need the credentials for your Suite account (account name and environment, user name and password).
+To perform these preparatory steps, you will need the credentials of your Suite account (account name and environment, user name and password).

 .. note:: Create a dedicated external event for each of your emails, otherwise a single external event may accidentally